 Summary of U.S. - Belarus IPR Issues: In January and February 1993, Belarus and the United States exchanged letters to implement a bilateral Trade Agreement which detailed mutual obligations to improve the protection and enforcement of intellectual property rights.
 That agreement entered into force on February 16, 1993.
-It has been nearly 19 years, and still Belarus has not adequately implemented the IPR obligations in that agreement.
+It has been nearly 20 years, and still Belarus has not adequately implemented the IPR obligations in that agreement.

-In April 2011, the U.S. Trade Representative - while retaining Belarus on the Watch List - noted that the U.S. remained "concerned about the delayed implementation of the IPR commitments Belarus made under the United States-Belarus Trade Relations Agreement of 1993" and that Belarus needed to "amend its copyright law to implement the obligations of the WIPO Internet Treaties."
-The statement additionally noted that "Belarus should provide enforcement officials with authority to effectively investigate cases, seize infringing goods, and prosecute IPR cases without waiting for a right holder to file a complaint.
-Furthermore, Belarusian law does not provide adequate scope for ex parte searches.
-The United States urges Belarus to take further steps to improve its protection and enforcement of IPR."
+In April 2012, the U.S. Trade Representative (USTR) - while retaining Belarus on the Watch List - noted that the U.S. remained "concerned about Belarus' implementation of the IPR commitments made under the United States-Belarus Trade Relations Agreement of 1993" and that Belarus needed to "improve its copyright legal framework and to fully implement the WIPO Internet Treaties."
+The statement additionally noted that although 2011 amendments to the copyright law had been adopted, they would not be put into force absent implementing regulations.
+The statement further urged Belarus "to provide its enforcement officials with ex officio authority to investigate cases, seize infringing goods, and prosecute IPR violations....[and]...provide adequate scope for ex parte searches."

-Belarus is a member of all of the relevant IPR treaties, including the Berne Convention (1997), the WCT (2002), the WPPT (2002), and the Geneva Phonograms Convention (2003).
-It was not until 2002 that Belarus joined any neighboring rights treaty - joining both the Geneva Phonograms and the WPPT that year.
-However, the delay of many decades (Geneva was put into force in 1971), allowed a large back-catalog of unprotected sound recordings to flourish in the marketplace, making enforcement that much more difficult, even today.
-In addition, Belarus has not fully implemented the digital treaties, nor adopted basic digital piracy enforcement steps, such as "notice and takedown" procedures.
+Belarus is a member of all of the relevant IPR treaties, including the Berne Convention (1997), the WIPO Copyright Treaty (WCT) (2002), the WPPT (2002), and the Geneva Phonograms Convention (2003).
+As noted, Belarus has not adopted basic digital piracy enforcement steps, such as "notice and takedown" procedures.

-In the past, IIPA and USTR reported on the troubling problem of optical media production facilities migrating into (and out of) Belarus from neighboring countries; in the past three years, we have had no reports of such cases.
+In the past, IIPA and USTR reported on the troubling problem of optical media production facilities migrating into (and out of) Belarus from neighboring countries; in the past few years, we have had no reports of such cases.

 IIPA continues to urge the Government of Belarus to improve its border enforcement - to prevent any optical disc or other hard-copy production plant or equipment from Russia (or other neighboring countries) from relocating to Belarus, as well as to stop the importing and exporting of illegal optical media discs (CDs, DVDs, CD-ROMs, CD-Rs, etc.).
-IIPA is aware of one optical disc plant (opened in October 2004) in Belarus.
+IIPA is aware of one optical disc plant (opened in 2004) in Belarus.
 The Vigmaplast optical disc replication plant is operating near Minsk; it has two lines and an estimated plant capacity of seven million discs a year.
 We understand that it was assigned a source identification (SID) code.

-Legal Reform Deficiencies: In 1996 (in force, June 18, 1996), Belarus enacted a new law on copyright and neighboring rights; amendments were adopted in 1998.
+Legal Reform Deficiencies: In 1996, Belarus enacted a new law on copyright and neighboring rights; amendments were adopted in 1998.
 The 1998 amendments were intended to, among other things, partially implement the WIPO "digital" treaties (WCT and WPPT).
-To our knowledge, no further amendments have been adopted.
-The 1998 amendments to the Copyright Law added provisions relating to anti-circumvention devices and services, and the removal or alteration of rights management information (Article 39.5).
+In 2011, Belarus completely revised its copyright and neighboring rights law (repealing and replacing the 1996 law and the 1998 amendments).
+It also revised its Civil Code, including those provisions pertaining to intellectual property (copyright).
+The 2011 Copyright Law does further implement the digital treaties, including covering anti-circumvention devices and services, and the removal or alteration of rights management information (Article 55.2).
 The remedies for anti-circumvention and rights management information protection include injunctive relief, monetary damages, and seizure of devices.
-Related Criminal Code provisions were adopted in 2000.
-The provisions (Article 201) include sanctions of up to five years imprisonment for repeat offenders of copyright and neighboring rights violations.
-As noted above, there are nine IIPA priority legal reforms that we recommend.
+Related Criminal Code provisions (adopted in 2000) apply; these provisions (Article 201) include sanctions of up to five years imprisonment for repeat offenders of copyright and neighboring rights violations.
+The new Article 55.2 (in an unofficial translation) does appear to cover prohibitions on the manufacture, importation, sale, distribution, or other trafficking in devices or services that are aimed at circumventing technological protection measures, as well as outlawing acts of circumvention ("any action"), and it protects the "removal or alteration" of rights management information.
+Already noted are the problems with the performers'/producers' right of communication to the public.